alimaryam10/PhilMoralPsych-Lab-Resources/docs/post-setup-instructions/using-prolific.md

 nav_order: 2
 ---

-‼️ ***This section is for post-grad students, and others running the surveys on Prolific themselves.***
+‼️ ***This section is for post-grad students, and others running the surveys on Prolific themselves.
+If you are an undergrad, your PI or lab manager will work through this with you.***

 # Using Prolific
 *Go to [Prolific](www.prolific.com) and log in with your details*